Skip to main content

 Option A: CLI plugin (interactive)

-Download and deploy the notebook in one step:
+Download and deploy the notebook in one step.
+Replace [NAMESPACE] with the Kubernetes namespace you want to deploy into:

 curl -O https://raw.githubusercontent.com/marimo-team/marimo-operator/main/examples/tensorrt/tensorrt.py